mdn/stumptown-content/project-docs/linter-spec.md

 The exceptions are `prose.short_description`, `prose.description?`, and `prose.*`.

+#### prose.description?

+This is an optional prose ingredient.
+To satisfy the ingredient, if the page contains an `h2#Description` section, then it must appear in the place specified by the recipe.

 #### prose.short_description

 This ingredient isn't demarcated by an `<h2>` at all.
 To satisfy the ingredient, a page must: